 Once mastered, alphabet signing served a multitude of purposes in primary school.
 Practically, it allowed me to talk in class without getting caught.
-Sociologically, it reinforced friendships and catered to a predilection for observing body language.
+It reinforced friendships and catered to a predilection for observing body language.
 Most importantly, though, it hinted at a world where people overcome seemingly insurmountable odds and reminded me to persevere.
 Helen Keller quickly became one of my childhood heroes.
 If she could pass university being deaf and blind, surely I could pass my grade school test.

 Juvenile boasting aside, after taking a sign language course taught by the Deaf as an adult, I’ve realized there are several skills from youth I’ve really taken for granted.
-Crossing the street, for example, is much safer when you can hear a car coming, and mispronounced words and dialects seem to be understood more easily than changes to signs.

-The biggest surprise came when I recently realized that even in complete silence, hearing people are surrounded by sound.
+For example, even in complete silence, hearing people are surrounded by sound.
 The reason hearkens back to kindergarten: phonics.
 Hearing people hear sounds when they read letters.
 Despite all my love for visual communication, I can’t even begin to imagine learning to read without sound.
 What a great challenge.

 I’ve come a long way from those first days flirting with signs and stardom.
 Through much of school I saw the idea of signing as a means of expression and affirmation.
 Now I’m learning as a means of listening, and it’s really exciting to hear what people have to say.
 I could probably say something deep here about how acknowledging people embodies Whitney’s messages about love and dignity or reiterates Rainbow Fish’s lessons on sharing.
 Overall, though, I’d say listening to people is just genuinely interesting.
 Learning a new perspective is like learning a new sign.
 It adds a lot to one’s vocabulary, and sometimes, as with Helen Keller and the sign for water, it unlocks a whole world.